#1 fund for weathering market ups and downs3

 There are billions of dollars in unclaimed super.
 Could some of it be yours?

-Lost super belongs to people whose super fund can no longer contact them or they haven't made a contribution in over 5 years.
+Super is lost when either someone's super fund can no longer contact them (lost and uncontactable) or if they are lost and inactive, e.g. they haven't made a contribution in over 5 years.

 1. Australian Taxation Office, Lost and unclaimed super by postcode as at 30 June 2020, data released 18 March 2021, accessed on 23 March 2021.